-- (a) the use of risk management to determine the extent of examination of goods; - (b) that programmes for authorised economic operators include measures that enhance security to create an environment for facilitative customs control measures; - (c) the establishment of agreements or arrangements for the mutual recognition of respective authorised economic operator or equivalent programmes with other States;

-- (d) the use of the available advance cargo information in subsequent import, export or transit customs procedures for the release and clearance of the goods; - (e) the introduction of arrangements to enable all parties involved in air cargo operations to submit all the information required by a competent authority, in connection with the arrival, stay and departure of an aircraft and air cargo, to a single window; - (f) that all participants in the transport, handling and clearance of air cargo, simplify relevant procedures and documents and cooperate or participate directly in the development of electronic air cargo community systems using internationally agreed standards to enhance the exchange of information relating to traffic and assuring interoperability between the systems; - (g) the establishment of special procedures for the expedited release of goods on arrival or departure of authorised persons meeting specified criteria, which may include an appropriate record of compliance with official requirements and a satisfactory system for managing their commercial records; and - (h) that goods not afforded the special procedures are released or cleared promptly on arrival, subject to compliance with customs and other requirements.
+- (a) the use of risk management to determine the extent of examination of goods; - (b) that programmes for authorised economic operators include measures that enhance security to create an environment for facilitative customs control measures; - (c) the establishment of agreements or arrangements for the mutual recognition of respective authorised economic operators or equivalent programmes with other States; - (d) the use of the available advance cargo information in subsequent import, export or transit customs procedures for the release and clearance of the goods; - (e) the introduction of arrangements to enable all parties involved in air cargo operations to submit all the information required by a competent authority, in connection with the arrival, stay and departure of an aircraft and air cargo, to a single window; - (f) that all participants in the transport, handling and clearance of air cargo, simplify relevant procedures and documents and cooperate or participate directly in the development of electronic air cargo community systems using internationally agreed standards to enhance the exchange of information relating to traffic and assuring interoperability between the systems; - (g) the establishment of special procedures for the expedited release or clearance of goods on pre-arrival or pre-departure of authorised persons meeting specified criteria, which may include an appropriate record of

+- compliance with official requirements and a satisfactory system for managing their commercial records; and - (h) that goods not afforded the special procedures are released or cleared promptly on arrival, subject to compliance with customs and other requirements.

-59. Inadmissible persons.
+61. Inadmissible persons

-Where a competent authority has reason to believe that an inadmissible person might offer resistance to his or her removal, the competent authority shall inform the aircraft operator concerned in advance of the scheduled departure so that the aircraft operator can take precautions to ensure the safety of the flight.
+Where a competent authority has reason to believe that an inadmissible person might offer resistance to his or her removal, the competent authority shall inform the aircraft operator concerned in advance of the scheduled departure so that the aircraft operator can take precautions to ensure the safety and security of the flight.

-60. Deportees.
+62. Deportees

-(1)Where a competent authority removes a deportee from its territory, the competent authority shall assume all the obligations, responsibilities and costs associated with the removal.

-(2) A competent authority shall, when making arrangements with an aircraft operator for the removal of a deportee, make available the following information within 24 hours before the scheduled time of departure of the flight-

-- (a) a copy of the deportation order where applicable; - (b) a risk assessment by the State or any other pertinent information that would help the aircraft operator assess the risk to the safety of the flight; and - (c) the names and nationalities of any person escorting the deportee.
+- (1) Where a competent authority removes a deportee from its territory, the competent authority shall assume all the obligations, responsibilities and costs associated with the removal. - (2) A competent authority shall, when making arrangements with an aircraft operator for the removal of a deportee, make available the following information within 24 hours before the scheduled time of departure of the flight- - (a) a copy of the deportation order where applicable; - (b) a risk assessment by the State or any other pertinent information that would help the aircraft operator assess the risk to the safety and security of the flight; and - (c) the names and nationalities of any person escorting the deportee. - (3) The aircraft operator and or the pilot-in-command shall have the option to refuse to transport a deportee on a specific flight when reasonable concerns relating to the safety and security of the flight in question exist.

-61. National Air Transport Facilitation Programme.
+63. National Air Transport Facilitation Programme